1.1. In these Rules, the following words and expressions have the following meanings:

 3.14.
 All decisions made by the Board shall be subject to the approval of the directors of the FAW.

 4.1.
-The Annual General Meeting of the League shall be held in each year at a time and place to be determined by the Board.
+The Annual General Meeting of each Division of the League shall be held in each year at a date, time and place to be determined by the Board.

 4.3.
-The General Manager shall notify all Clubs and the members of the Board of the date time and place of all General Meetings not less than seven (7) Clear Days in advance, such notice to contain basic details of the matters to be discussed.
-Short notice can be given with the consent of all the Clubs.
+The General Manager shall notify all relevant Clubs and the members of the Board of the date, time and place of all General Meetings not less than seven (7) Clear Days in advance, such notice to contain basic details of the matters to be discussed.
+Short notice can be given with the consent of the Board and all relevant Clubs.

 4.5.
-The Chairman of the Board shall be the Chairman at all General Meetings but in his absence the members of the Board present shall choose one of their number to be Chairman.
+The Chair of the Board shall be the Chair at all General Meetings but in their absence the members of the Board present shall choose one of their number to be Chair.

-Only those Clubs and prospective Clubs which attain FAW Tier 2 Club Licensing Regulations (‘Tier 2 Club Licensing Regulations’) under the FAW’s Tier 2 Club Licensing Regulations shall be eligible for membership of the League in the season which next commences after the grant of such Tier 2 Club Licensing Regulations.
+5.1.
+Only those Clubs and prospective Clubs which attain FAW Tier 2 Men’s Club Licence (‘Tier 2 Licence’) under the FAW’s Tier 2 Club Licensing Regulations shall be eligible for membership of the League in the Season which next commences after the grant of such Tier 2 Licence.

 6.1.
-The League joining fee for each Club shall be £500 or such other sum as shall be determined by the Board from time to time.
-The League joining fee shall be paid to the General Manager and in advance on or before 31st July immediately before the start of the Club’s first season in membership.
-Any Club whose subscription has not been paid by 31st July shall not be entitled to be represented at any General Meeting until the same shall have been paid.
-Rule 6.1 will be suspended for the 2021-2022 Season.
+The League deposit fee for each Club shall be £500 or such other sum as shall be determined by the Board from time to time.
+The League joining fee shall be paid to the General Manager before the start of the Club’s first Playing Season in membership of the League.
+Any Club whose subscription has not been paid by the due date shall not be entitled to be represented at any General Meeting until the same shall have been paid.

 6.2.
 The annual subscription of each Club to the League shall be £250 or such other sum as shall be determined by the Board from time to time.
-All annual subscriptions shall be paid in advance on or before 31st July in each year to the General Manager.
-Any Club whose subscription has not been paid by 31st July shall not be entitled to be represented at any General Meeting until the same shall have been paid.
+All annual subscriptions shall be paid to the General Manager before the start of the League in each Playing Season.
+Any Club whose subscription has not been paid by the due date shall not be entitled to be represented at any General Meeting until the same shall have been paid.

 7.1.
 The FAW shall cause proper annual accounts to be kept of all income and expenditure of the League to 30th June in each year and shall lay the said accounts before the Annual General Meeting of the League for the information of the Clubs.
 The FAW shall be solely responsible for the manner in which the income of the League is expended.

 8.1.
 Any notice or other communication to be given in accordance with these Rules shall be delivered in accordance with Rule 144 of the FAW Rules.
-All notices sent to the Clubs shall be sent to the secretary of the Club whose name and address shall be notified by the Club to the General Manager.
-Any notice or other communication to be served on the League shall be addressed to the General Manager at Hensol, Pontyclun, CF72 8JY or by email on firstname.lastname@example.org.
+All notices sent to the Clubs shall be sent to the secretary of the Club whose name, address, email address and telephone number(s) shall be notified by the Club to the General Manager.
+Any notice or other communication to be served on the League shall be addressed to the General Manager at the FAW, Vale Resort, Pontyclun, CF72 8JY, or by email to such email address issued for such purpose by the League from time to time, or via such online system or procedure prescribed by the FAW from time to time.
 Proof of service shall be in accordance with Rule 144 of the FAW Rules.

 9.1.
 Any member of the Board who is not a director of the FAW shall be indemnified out of the assets of the FAW in identical form to the indemnity contained in article 47 of the Articles of Association of the FAW.